pulponair/docker-lamp/README.md

 1. Boarding
 2. Boarding to a project
 3. Boarding to a project, with live data and assets
-4. Boarding to that projekt having the right versions ready.
+4. Boarding to that project having the right versions ready.
 5...

 ## ToDo